howerj/forth-cpu/readme.md

 * New instructions
 * A CPU hold line which keeps the processor in the same state so long as it is high.
-* Interrupt Service Routines have been added (buggy).
+* Interrupt Service Routines have been added.
 * Larger return and data stacks

 ### H2 CPU